lipme/vue-svg-msa/README.md

   }, ...
 ]
 ```

+If **display-glyph-tooltip** is true, display the label of the glyph when hovering the mouse over a circle

 **resolution** allows the values 'sequence' (by default) and 'nt'.
 If "nt", the rendering quality would be better and hovering the mouse over a nucleotide gives access to its position in the sequence.